Landed Cost: Meaning, Formula & Calculator

 Landed Cost Calculator

 To get an idea of what your landed cost will be, first use the freight rate calculator.
 Enter the dimensions and weight of your shipment, or alternatively, select the Container tab for a full container load.
-Next, just choose your origin and destinations.
+Next, just choose your origin and destination.

 How To Calculate Landed Cost Of Imported Goods

 If you are importing into the United States, you can use our import duty calculator by specifying your Importing to and Exporting from locations, followed by the type of product you are importing.
-Once you have an estimate, add this to you freight rate and other costs to get an idea of the total landed cost.
+Once you have an estimate, add this to your freight rate and other costs to get an idea of the total landed cost.

 Note: The customs authority determines the actual rate of duty applied to shipments.
 For professional advice, consult a qualified customs broker.